lytranp/lytranp.github.io/_posts/datamining/2020-11-18-Ensemble-methods.md

   + Simple averaging: the average predictions are calculated.
 This method reduces over-fit and creates a smoother regression model.

   + Weighted averaging: prediction of each model is multiplied by the weight and then their average is calculated.

+**Stacking**

+We have base algorithms (logistic regression, decision tree...)

+-> Train these base algorithms with training dataset

+-> After training, predict back on training dataset and test set.
+Meaning that we will have new training dataset and new test set from prediction

+-> Train combiner machine learning algorithm on new training dataset and predict on new test set